vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 This deployment specification isolates resources used for feed and search, except for search and indexing related resource usage on the content node.
 Isolating feed and search allows for easier on-demand resource scaling as the stateless containers can be [auto-scaled](https://cloud.vespa.ai/en/autoscaling) faster with read and write volume than stateful content resources.
-However, for self-hosted deployments of Vespa, there is no node resource support or auto-scaling.
+For self-hosted deployments of Vespa, you need to list the nodes you are using, and there is no auto-scaling.

 The following is the base [Vespa document schema](https://docs.vespa.ai/en/reference/schema-reference.html) we use throughout our experiments: